brefphp/extra-php-extensions/Readme.md

 This repository has some AWS Lambda layers with PHP extensions.
 This is useful when you want something "off the shelf".
 If you ever need more than 2-3 layer you should consider creating your own layer.
 That is because AWS has a limit of 5 layers per Lambda.
+You can also utilise the provided docker images for local development.

 We are happy to get contributions for other extensions.
 Sky is the limit!
 (And also your knowledge with Docker...)